opentelekomcloud-docs/elastic-cloud-server/umn/source/instances/logging_in_to_a_linux_ecs/login_using_an_ssh_password.rst

 Scenarios
 ---------

-This section describes how to remotely log in to a Linux ECS using an SSH password from Windows and Linux, respectively.
+This section describes how to remotely log in to a Linux ECS using an SSH password from a Windows and a Linux server, respectively.

 .. important::